 As support coordinators help design, coordinate, and monitor supports and services, they must:

-- Follow the wishes and needs of each individual through a person-centered planning
+- Follow the wishes and needs of each individual through a person-centered planning process;

 - Enable people to explore a full range of options, to include provider options, then identify and access appropriate services and supports;

 - Develop formal and informal supports (i.e., circles of support) around the individual rather than try to fit the person into existing services because of availability.
 Informal supports are natural supports such as family, friends, co-workers, and neighbors;